vedaldi/practical-cnn/doc/instructions.md

 > **Question.** The third dimension of `x` is 3.
 Why?

-Now we will create a bank 10 of $5 \times 5 \times 3$ filters.
+Next, we create a bank of 10 filters of dimension $5 \times 5 \times 3$, initialising their coefficients randomly:

 ```matlab
 % Create a bank of linear filters
 w = randn(5,5,3,10,'single') ;
 ```

 The filters are in single precision as well.
 Note that `w` has four dimensions, packing 10 filters.
-Note also that each filter is not flat, but rather a volume with three layers.
+Note also that each filter is not flat, but rather a volume containing three slices.
 The next step is applying the filter to the image.
 This uses the `vl_nnconv` function from MatConvNet:

 ```matlab
 % Apply the convolution operator